blankworker1/ALLOCATE/README.md

 ### Interface States

-Default State — View: Displays current node state.
+**Default State** - View: Displays current node state.
 No controls visible.
 The word ALLOCATE appears in a white rectangular background.
 This is the system at rest.

-Active State — Configured: Allocation parameters are defined.
+**Active State** - Configured: Allocation parameters are defined.
 The word ALLOCATE appears in a green rectangular background.
 Indicates all domains are within measurable and executable bounds.
 Green means consistent with physics, not “good”.

-Constraint State — Out of Parameter: one or more domains exceed capacity or violate timing constraints.
+**Constraint State** - Out of Parameter: one or more domains exceed capacity or violate timing constraints.
 The word ALLOCATE background turns red and letters pulse slowly to indicate unresolved tension.
 Red means allocation intent cannot be satisfied.